creativeprogrammingatelier/atelier/README.md

 8. Navigate to <http://localhost:5000>

 9. You will be shown the login page.
-Click on the *Samling* button to log in.
-In the *Name Identifier* field, fill in one of the following user identifiers:
+Click on the *Sustainsys Stub IDP* button to log in.
+In the *Subject NameId* field, fill in one of the following user identifiers:

    - `admin` - a global admin user, who is allowed to do anything in the system
    - `user` - a global 'user' user, who is enrolled in a course as a student
    - `teacher` - a global staff user, who is enrolled in a course as a teacher
    - `TA` - a global 'user' user, who is enrolled in a course as a teaching assistant

-   Then click *Next* and *Post Response!* to log in.
+   Leave all other fields as they are and click the *Log in* button to log in.

-   (*Note:* there is known issue with using Samling and Firefox or Safari.
-After logging in, you'll be redirected back to http://localhost:5000/login.
-Simply change the address in your address bar back to http://localhost:5000 to proceed.)

 Now you are ready to start developing Atelier further.
 Also take a look at the [*/docs/dev*](/docs/dev) folder for more information about developing all parts of the Atelier system.